marvintersect/red-ant-practice/README.md

 In preparation for your test, please check out this repo and have the app running.

-This app uses , please feel free to familiarise youself with the library

 ## Libraries in use
 This project uses a few key libaries, please feel free to familiarise youself before the test:
 - [Redux](https://redux.js.org/)